ti-cortex-m4/demo-java-completablefuture/src/test/java/demo/completable_future/part7/readme.md

 ```

-The static _anyOf_ method returns a new incomplete future that is completed when _any_ of the given _CompletableFuture_s complete.
+The static _anyOf_ method returns a new incomplete future that is completed when _any_ of the given _CompletableFutures_ complete.
 Note that the result type of this method is _CompletableFuture&lt;Object>_ and you should cast the result to the required type manually.

 ```